mindspank/architeqt/README.md

 **What if I have a custom certificate for external access?**
 You still use the internal server name and the generated certs for the QRS and Engine config.
-FOr the REST API you would use your external cert and hostname.
+For the REST API you would use your external cert and hostname.

 **I'm worried about security**
 You can add another layer of security on top of the REST if you wish to do so.